Many faculty, staff, and students are taking advantage of the benefits of the Oregon State University Box Service

 online suite of apps.

-Unfortunately other features such as Box Edit, and Box Sync and Drive, which provide tighter integration with local apps and filesystems, are not currently officially supported for Linux.
+, which provide tighter integration with local apps and filesystems, are not currently officially supported for Linux.
+BUT

-But first you must first create an external password.
+First, you must create an external password.
 Login to Box for OSU

 , and go to your account settings